WJ714/Bridginggap-flux/README.md

-# ultimate guide for REddyProc
+# Ultimate guide for REddyProc (suggestions for title and name for this repo)
 Authors:
 - Yujie Liu (yujie.liu@nau.edu)
 - add you name and email here ...